chrisgrieser/nvim-various-textobjs/README.md

 | url                  | link beginning with "http"                                                                 | \-                                                                                        | yes             |           `L`            | all                             |
 | shellPipe            | command stdout is piped to                                                                 | outer includes the front pipe character                                                   | yes             |        `iP`/`aP`         | bash, zsh, fish, sh             |
 | toNextClosingBracket | from cursor to next closing `]`, `)`, or `}`                                               | \-                                                                                        | no              |           `%`            | all                             |

 > __Warning__
-> \* Textobject is deprecated due to [treesitter-textobject](https://github.com/nvim-treesitter/nvim-treesitter-textobjects) introducing a similar textobject that is more capable.
+> \* Textobject deprecated due to [treesitter-textobject](https://github.com/nvim-treesitter/nvim-treesitter-textobjects) introducing a similar textobject that is more capable.

 ## Installation